27

 Kyoto

-Give me the lowdown: After its much-anticipated opening in the autumn of 2019, this property in the heart of Japan’s ancient capital got off to a slow start due to the pandemic.
-But that is now a thing of the past, as the hotel’s tasteful, contemporary Japanese design and enviable location make it an ideal place to relax and take a step away from Kyoto’s throngs of tourists.
+Origins: After its much-anticipated opening in the autumn of 2019, this property in the heart of Japan’s ancient capital got off to a slow start due to the pandemic.
+That’s now a thing of the past as the hotel’s tasteful, contemporary Japanese design and enviable location have made it an ideal place to relax and step away from Kyoto’s throngs of tourists.

 The backstory: The Park Hyatt Kyoto shares land with a storied Japanese kaiseki restaurant, Kyoyamato, which has a history of over 140 years.
 The restaurant owned several traditional old buildings that had fallen into disrepair and yet were considered important assets of Kyoto’s history.
 The property developer restored these at the same time it built the hotel, which now benefits from abutting Kyoyamato’s stunning traditional garden, dotted with buildings including a 300-year-old teahouse.

-The bedrooms: With only a few floors above ground level, the hotel nonetheless has maximised its location.
-Guests can choose between sweeping views over Kyoto’s tiled rooftops to Yasaka Pagoda, or a private, peaceful terrace bordering a manicured zen garden.
+Choose your view: With only a few floors above ground level, the hotel nonetheless has maximised its location.
+Guests can choose between sweeping views over Kyoto’s tiled rooftops to Yasaka Pagoda, or a private, peaceful terrace bordering a manicured Zen garden.